steelThread/redisfs/README.md

 ### Configuration & Construction
 RedisFs supports the follow configuration options that can be passed into either the RedisFs constructor or the redisfs factory method.
+	# options - Optional Hash of options.
-	redis      - Existing instance of node_redis.
+	#   redis      - Existing instance of node_client.
+	#   host       - String Redis host.
+(Default: Redis' default)
+	#   port       - Integer Redis port.
+(Default: Redis' default)
+	#   namespace  - String namespace prefix for generated Redis keys.
+	#                (Default: redisfs).
-	host       - String Redis host.
-(Default: Redis' default) port       - Integer Redis port.
-(Default: Redis' default) namespace  - String namespace prefix for generated Redis keys.
-(Default: redisfs). database   - Optional Integer of the Redis database to select.
+	#   database   - Optional Integer of the Redis database to select.
-	*dir       - Optional path to write files out to for generated files.
+	#   *dir       - Optional path to write files out to for generated files.
-	             (Default: your systems temporary directory)
+	#                (Default: your systems temporary directory)
-	prefix     - Optional prefix to use for generated files.
-(Default: 'redisfs') suffix     - Optional suffix to use for generated files. deleteKey  - Optional boolean to indicate if the key should be deleted on a redis2file operation.
-(Default: true) deleteFile - Optional boolean to indicate if the file should be deleted on a file2redis operation.
+	#   prefix     - Optional prefix to use for generated files.
+(Default: 'redisfs')
+	#   suffix     - Optional suffix to use for generated files.
+	#   deleteKey  - Optional boolean to indicate if the key should be
+	#                deleted on a redis2file operation.
 (Default: true)
+	#   deleteFile - Optional boolean to indicate if the file should be
+	#                deleted on a file2redis operation.
+(Default: true)
+	#
+	# Note: all params marked as * represent future implementations
+	#

 	examples